UzairAsi/Netflix-clone/README.md

 # netflixfetch

-this is the firebase link to netflix frontend using reactjs https://netflix-clone-a72be.web.app/
+this is the firebase link to netflix https://netflix-clone-a72be.web.app/